 2. Answer to the request and to the relief sought, including any objections or defenses and any evidence thereof.

 3. To the extent possible, specification on the number of arbitrators and their mode of appointment in view of the Arbitration Agreement and also nomination of a co-arbitrator in the arbitral tribunal.

-4. If the arbitration is international, specification of the place and language of arbitration and the applicable legal rules.
+4. If the arbitration is international, explanation as to the place and language of arbitration and the applicable legal rules.

-B. The Secretariat of the Arbitration Centre shall serve on the claimant a copy of defendant’s answer to the request for arbitration and its attachments.
+B. The Secretariat of the Arbitration Center shall serve on the claimant a copy of defendant’s answer to the request for arbitration.

 C. A counterclaim(s) by the defendant, if any, shall be submitted to the Secretariat, together with his answer to the request for arbitration.
 The counterclaim shall contain the following information: